Itonkdong/IPKS-Zadaci-2024/IPKS Zadaci 2024/Complete/Starter and Solution/3/README.md

 - **Students JSON:** The students JSON includes an array of student IDs
 - **Student Cards JSON:** The cards JSON is of the format:

-[ "studentId": [array of card JSONs for that student] , // Additional entries for other students]
+{"studentId": [array of card JSONs for that student]} , // Additional entries for other students]

 Each card JSON corresponds to a specific type of student card, including Student Debit Card, Student Movie Card, Student Meal Card, Student Travel Card, and Specific Student Card.